altmp/altv-docs-gta/articles/references/joaat.md

 # Joaat

-Jooat stands for "Jenkis one at a time" and is an hashing algorithm, that is used by GTA V to hash names to uint32 values.
+Jooat stands for "Jenkins One At A Time" and is an hashing algorithm, that is used by GTA V to hash names to uint32 values.
 You can't get the model name from a hashed value, that's only possible by brute forcing the values.

 The hash is not case sensitive and is already implemented into alt:V API, you can use alt.hash() on server and client side.